SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **start date**: Start of the modelling time horizon.
 Format: "YYYY-MM-DD hh:mm:ss";
 - **end date**: End date of the modelling time horizon.
 Format: "YYYY-MM-DD hh:mm:ss"; and
 - **temporal resolution**: For the modelling considered temporal resolution.
-Possible inputs: "a" (years), "d" (days), "h" (hours) "min" (minutes), "s" (seconds), "ms" (mili seconds).
+Possible inputs: "a" (years), "d" (days), "h" (hours) "min" (minutes), "s" (seconds), "ms" (milliseconds).
 - **periods**: Number of periods within the time horizon (one year with hourly resolution equals 8760 periods).
-- **constraint costs /(CU)**: Value in order to set a limit for the whole energysystem, e.g. carbon dioxide emissions.
+- **constraint costs** in (CU): Value in order to set a limit for the whole energysystem, e.g. carbon dioxide emissions.
 Set this field to "None" in order to ignore the limit.
 If you want to set a limit, you have to set specific values for each components seen below.

 .. csv-table:: Exemplary input for the energy system
-   :header: start date,end date,temporal resolution,periods,constraint costs /(CU)
+   :header: start date,end date,temporal resolution,periods,constraint costs

+   ,,,,(CU)
    2012-01-01 00:00:00,2012-12-30 23:00:00,h,8760,None